FAQS about ADULT MOSQUITO CONTROL

 Will the products you use for fogging harm my garden?

-All fruits and vegetables, whether grown at home or purchased, should be washed with water before consumption.
-However, the pesticides we use pose little risk to people or the environment and are labeled to spray over crops.
+All fruits and vegetables, whether grown at home or purchased, should be washed before consumption.
+The pesticides we use pose little risk to people or the environment and are labeled to spray over crops as well as other locations where adult mosquito control is called for.
 These materials have been used extensively throughout the county in mosquito control programs for decades with no evidence to suggest harm to people or gardens.

 How do you protect pollinators when fogging?